Low Energy Supergravity Revisited (I): Towards model building and phenomenology from the NSWS

-As stated in the discussion following Eq.~(\ref{eq:CC1}) one needs to fine-tune $\langle \omega_{1 p}(z) \rangle$ to a small number of order $\frac{M}{m_{p\ell}}$ in order to achieve a vanishing vacuum energy.
-This is somewhat an indication of the criticality of the simple NSWS considered in this section, since $w_{1 p}(z)$ away from $z=\langle z \rangle$ should definitely be nonzero otherwise the NSWS does not exist altogether.
-It is worth noting that the issue seems less critical in the case of non-canonical K\"ahler where, as noted at the end of appendix \ref{app:non-flat}, there is more freedom in fine-tuning the vacuum energy to a small number by requiring conditions such as Eq.(\ref{eq:no-scale-like1}) close to the no-scale condition.
+\begin{itemize} \item {\sl The hidden sector and the cosmological constant:} As stated in the discussion preceding Eq.~(\ref{eq:w1p}) one needs to fine-tune $\langle \omega_{1 p}(z) \rangle$ to a small number of order $\frac{M}{m_{p\ell}}$ in order to achieve a vanishing vacuum energy.
+This is somewhat an indication of the criticality of the simple NSWS considered in section \ref{sec:simple-NSWS}, since $\omega_{1 p}(z)$ away from $z=\langle z \rangle$ should definitely be nonzero otherwise the NSWS does not exist altogether.
+It is worth noting that the issue is expected to be less critical in the case of non-canonical K\"ahler where, as noted at the end of \ref{app:non-flat}, there is more freedom in fine-tuning the vacuum energy to a small number by requiring conditions such as Eq.(\ref{eq:no-scale-like1}) close to the no-scale condition. \gilbertzero{We will also see in the next section that relaxing the assumption of common scale $M$ reduces the fine-tuning of $\langle \omega_{1 p}(z) \rangle$.}